slasser/slasser.github.io/index.md

 ## About
 I am a PhD student in computer science at Tufts University, where I am advised by Dr. Kathleen Fisher.
-My research interests are in programming languages and formal verification.
+My research interests are in programming languages and formal methods.
 My current research involves using interactive theorem proving tools to verify parser generators and other components of PL and data-processing infrastructure.